william-hayes/lab-project-template/code/README.md

 ## Scripts

-**Code for non-interactive tasks like data pre-processing or model fitting.**
+**Code for non-interactive, automatized tasks like data pre-processing or model fitting.**

 *Example:* R script that reads in the master data file and performs various pre-processing steps to prepare the data for modeling.